ohsemdomain/flash-notepad/README.md

 -   **Opening in a new tab:** Click the external link icon in the sidebar to open the notepad in a new tab.
 - **Settings:** Click the cog icon in the sidebar to open the settings modal.
     - **Backup & Import:**
-        - **Export All Notes:** Downloads all notes as a JSON file.
         - **Export as Plain Text:** Downloads all notes as a single plain text file.
-        - **Import Notes:** Opens a file dialog to select a JSON or TXT file to import.
+        - **Import Notes:** Opens a file dialog to select a TXT file to import.
+Note that importing will replace all existing notes.
-        - **Merge with existing notes:** Checkbox to control whether imported notes should be merged with existing notes or replace them.
     - **Appearance:** (Placeholder)
         - **Theme:** Select between light, dark, or system default theme.
         - **Font Size:** Select between small, medium, or large font size.